 The Tyrer-Cuzick score measures the likelihood of specific gene mutations relating to breast cancer.
 A doctor can place people into three categories: average, intermediate, and high risk.

 While the Tyrer-Cuzick score can be a useful tool, it is not flawless.
-Results do not automatically indicate if a person will develop breast cancer or not, as there are many individual risk factors involved.
+Results do not automatically indicate if someone will develop breast cancer or not, as there are many individual risk factors involved.

 This article will discuss the Tyrer-Cuzick model, how scoring works, and what the results suggest.